Join Adam Jones on an exclusive Photo Quest to photograph Polar Bears in Svalbard!

 Svalbard offers countless spectacular fjords and beautiful glaciers

 Arrive in Longyearbyen, the administrative capital of the Spitsbergen archipelago.
 Before embarking there is an opportunity to stroll around this former mining town, whose parish church and Polar Museum are well worth visiting.
-The ship will sail out of Isfjorden around 5 PM.
+Embarkation: Longyearbyen, between 16.00 and 17.00 hrs on August 1, 2018.

 Heading north along the west coast, we arrive by in Krossfjorden, where we board the Zodiacs for a cruise along the sculpted front of the 14th of July Glacier.
 On the green slopes near the glacier, a variety of flowers bloom, and large numbers of Kittiwake and Brünnich’s Guillemot nest on the nearby cliffs.
 There is a good chance of spotting Arctic Fox, who patrol the base of the cliffs, or Bearded Seal.